louisloio/TrueLayer_presspage/README.md

 <br><br>

 ### Typography
-Through my experience at Societe Generale I've made significant research on typeface and I wanted to share with you the outcome of this research. this is the reason why I made the interface with Inter font:
+Through my experience at Societe Generale I've made significant research on typeface and I wanted to share with you the outcome of this research. this is the reason I used Inter font to build the interface:
 <br><br>
 <img src="https://user-images.githubusercontent.com/29161010/70815754-fc7c7880-1dc5-11ea-86bc-a7c425330004.png" alt="inter font">
 <br><br>
 During a long time designers were using same fonts for print and web but a lot of study described different user behaviour with a physical or digital products.
 So, the first Google font was initially made to perfectly fit on screen and later in 2015 Apple created the first dynamic font SF pro which is using every Opentype feature but also font feature specifically made for digital usage.
-Inter and more recently Helvetica now are following this trend and has implemented those feature into there font set.
+Inter and more recently Helvetica now are following this trend and has implemented those feature into there font kit.
 <br><br>
 The most interesting font feature is certainly the [Dynamic Metrics].